Introduction to summarytools

 view(dfSummary(iris))

 Also, be mindful of the order in which the packages are loaded.
-Some packages redefine view() to point to View(); loading summarytools after these packages will ensure its own view() works properly.
+Some packages redefine view() to point to View(); loading summarytools after these packages will ensure its own view() function works properly.
 Otherwise, stview() is always there as a foolproof alternative.

 5.1 Using dfSummary() in R Markdown Documents